Bali Villa Rental Seasons: High & Low Season Monthly Occupancy Rates (2026)

 For investors evaluating a Bali villa purchase, the due diligence question isn't only "what's the asking price" — it's "what's the current annual occupancy, broken down by month?"
 A property showing 90% in July and 30% in February is being listed, not managed.
 That gap between potential and actual low-season performance represents recoverable revenue, which translates directly into a higher achievable yield on the acquisition price.

-Explore the Solar Property managed villa portfolio or read our complete Bali villa investment guide for the full picture of villa ownership economics on the island.
+Use this as an underwriting reference, then read the complete Bali villa investment guide for the full picture of villa ownership economics on the island.